-The 2014 IEEE Honors Ceremony will be held on Saturday, 23 August, at the RAI Convention Center, in conjunction with IEEE Sections Congress.
+The 2014 IEEE Honors Ceremony was held on Saturday, 23 August, at the RAI Convention Center, in conjunction with IEEE Sections Congress.

 The 2013 IEEE Honors Ceremony was held Saturday, 29 June, at the Hilton San Diego Bayfront Hotel, CA, USA.
 IEEE President Peter Staecker served as the Master of Ceremonies, along with co-presenter IEEE President-Elect Roberto de Marca.
 The theme of the ceremony was "Accelerating Advances."